 Progressive Discipline

-Absent egregious serious misconduct, discipline shall be progressive in nature which generally includes the following progression: verbal warning; written warning; written reprimand; suspension without pay; and dismissal.
+Absent serious misconduct, discipline shall be progressive in nature which generally includes the following progression: verbal warning;; written reprimand with disciplinary conference; suspension without pay; and dismissal.

 In determining the appropriate level of disciplinary action, the Superintendent or designee shall consider the nature of the current misconduct, the nature of the unit member’s prior misconduct, prior disciplinary action taken against the unit member, and the unit member’s response to the disciplinary action.